 Save Sight Registries are clinician managed web-based data collection tools that track and analyse the outcomes of treatments for eye diseases, delivering benefits to patients, doctors, governments and other stakeholders.
 Our reports provide a robust framework for public health programs, health interventions and health research.
 The Save Sight Registries were established in 2007 under the directorship of Professor Mark Gillies

-The Fight Retinal Blindness! registry was launched to the Australian and international communities in 2010, the Fight Corneal Blindness! registry in 2015 and the Fight Glaucoma Blindness! in 2017.
+The Fight Retinal Blindness! registry was launched to the Australian and international communities in 2010, the Fight Corneal Blindness! registry in 2015, the Fight Glaucoma Blindness! in 2017 and most recently the Fight Tumour Blindness! registry in late 2018.